bootstrap-vue/bootstrap-vue/src/components/table/README.md

 <!-- b-table-selectable.vue -->
 ```

-When a table is selectable, it will have class `b-table-selectable`, and one of the following three
-classes (depending on which mode is in use), on the `<table>` element:

-- `b-table-select-single`
-- `b-table-select-multi`
-- `b-table-select-range`

-When at least one row is selected the class `b-table-selecting` will be active on the `<table>`
-element.

-Use the prop `selected-variant` to apply a Bootstrap theme color to the selected row(s).
-Note, due
-to the order that the table variants are defined in Bootstrap's CSS, any row-variant's may take
-precedence over the `selected-variant`.
-You can set `selected-variant` to an empty string if you
-will be using other means to convey that a row is selected (such as a scoped field slot in the above
-example).

-**Notes:**

-- Paging, filtering, or sorting will clear the selection.
-The `row-selected` event will be emitted
-  with an empty array if needed.
-- Selected rows will have a class of `b-row-selected` added to them.
-- When the table is in `selectable` mode, all data item `<tr>` elements will be in the document tab
-  sequence (`tabindex="0"`) for [accessibility](#accessibility) reasons, and will have the attribute
-  `aria-selected` set to either `'true'` or `'false'` depending on the selected state of the row.
-- When a table is `selectable`, the table will have the attribute `aria-multiselect` set to either
-  `'false'` for `single` mode, and `'true'` for either `multi` or `range` modes.

 ### Table body transition support

 Vue transitions and animations are optionally supported on the `<tbody>` element via the use of